ISO 27001 vs. 27002: Understanding the Differences

 ISO Certification Standards and Supporting Standards

-The difference between ISO 27001 and 27002 is most relevant based on the stage of the certification process.
-The reference rules for certification under ISO 27001, list of controls in Annex A of this standard and explication of these controls in ISO 27002 are consistent across the current version of this standard.
-The objectives set forth in 27001 correspond to controls outlined in Annex A and detailed descriptions in 27002.
+Understanding ISO 27001 vs. 27002 is most important in early stages of the certification process, as businesses decide which Annex A controls are relevant to their operations.
+In the current standard, the reference rules for certification under ISO 27001, the list of controls in Annex A of this standard, and the explication of these controls in ISO 27002 are all consistent.
+In other words, the objectives set forth in 27001 correspond to controls outlined in Annex A and detailed descriptions in 27002.

 Free Security Assessment Today